top of page

 At this point, you may be thinking: "Hey, this makes sense.
 But I have more than one factor impacting my job decision.
 How do I use Bayesian Inference in this situation?"
 First, it makes perfect sense you have more than one factor impacting any decision.
 Most people do.
 Also, those factors are both objectively and judgmentally informed.
 Economists call these factors "preferences" that roll up to your overall "utility" for the benefit you receive.
 The simple answer is to use the app.
 It applies Bayesian Inference for our dynamic, diverse multiple criteria. [ix]

-Another good question would be: “Got it, but my job environment changes and is dynamic.
+Another relevant question is: “Got it, but my job environment changes and is dynamic.
 I can see how Bayesian Inference works assuming things do not change, but they DO change.
 How do I handle my dynamic environment?”
 Great question!
 Most environments like our job are dynamic, interrelated, and change.
+Also, a chaotic, changing environment is often preceded by a longer, seductive period of calm - like the proverbial "calm before the storm."
 The idea is to use the app as part of a regular decision process.
 In the conclusion section, provided is a job change process article.
 The article shows how to prepare for change by creating a premortem.
 The point is that the more we emotionally prepare for change and use an effective decision process, the better we are able to quickly and confidently make those changes.

 6. Conclusion

-In this author's experience, most people can conceptually grasp the incremental belief updating intuition of Bayesian Inference.
+Most people can conceptually grasp the incremental belief updating intuition of Bayesian Inference.
 Not everyone feels comfortable implementing the math in their day-to-day lives.
-The good news is that there is an app for that!
-The Definitive Choice approach harnesses our judgment to help make those change decisions.
+The good news is the Definitive Choice app harnesses our judgment to help make those change decisions.
 For a job and career case, please see the article for an app-supported process to regularly update your beliefs in the service of knowing when it is time to find a new job.

-Keep in mind, job change is only one example.
-For more personal finance related examples and app applications, see my book, Making Choices, Making Money: Your Guide to Making Confident Financial Decisions -- at jeffhulett.com.
+Job change is only one of many examples for making practical use of Bayesian Inference.
+For more personal finance-related examples and app applications, see my book, Making Choices, Making Money: Your Guide to Making Confident Financial Decisions -- at jeffhulett.com.

 Please follow the next link to the model used in this article.